wontothree/wontothree.github.io/_posts/controltheory/digitalcontrol/2024-03-27-[Digital Control] Sampling and Reconstruction.md

 ## 1 Introduction

-To provide a basis for thoroughly understanding the operation of digital control systems, it is necessary to determine the effects of continuous-time signal.
+To provide a basis for thoroughly understanding the operation of digital control systems, it is necessary to determine the effects of sampling a continuous-time signal.

 ## 2 Sampled-Data Control Systems